Deep Learning in Asset Pricing: Estimation

 \subsection{Model Comparison}

-We evaluate the performance of our model by calculating the Sharpe Ratio of the SDF factor, the amount of explained variation and the pricing errors of the model.
-We compare our GAN model, with a simple forecasting feedforward network model labeled as FFN, the linear special case of GAN labeled as LS and a regularized linear model labeled as EN.
+We evaluate the performance of our model by calculating the Sharpe ratio of the SDF, the amount of explained variation and the pricing errors.
+We compare our GAN model with its linear special case, which is a linear factor model, and the deep-learning forecasting approach.
 The one factor representation yields three performance metrics to compare the different model formulations.
-First, the SDF factor is by construction on the globally efficient frontier and should have the highest conditional Sharpe Ratio.
-We use the unconditional Sharpe Ratio of the SDF factor portfolio $SR= \frac{\mathbbm E[F]}{Var[F]}$ as a measure to assess the pricing performance of models.
-The second metric measures how much variation the SDF factor explains.
+First, the SDF is by construction on the globally efficient frontier and should have the highest conditional Sharpe ratio.
+We use the unconditional Sharpe ratio of the SDF portfolio $SR= \frac{\mathbbm E[F]}{\sqrt{Var[F]}}$ as a measure to assess the pricing performance of models.
+The second metric measures the variation explained by the SDF.
 The explained variation is defined as $1-\frac{\sum_{i=1}^N \mathbbm E[\epsilon_i^2]}{\sum_{i=1}^N \mathbbm E[R_i^e]}$ where $\epsilon_i$ is the residual of a cross-sectional regression on the loadings.
 As in \cite{kelly2018} we do not demean returns due to their non-stationarity and noise in the mean estimation.
 Our explained variation measure can be interpreted as a time series $R^2$.
 The third performance measure is the average pricing error normalized by the average mean return to obtain a cross-sectional $R^2$ measure $1- \frac{{\frac{1}{N} \sum_{i=1}^N \mathbbm E[\epsilon_i]^2}}{{\frac{1}{N} \sum_{i=1}^N \mathbbm E[R_i]^2}}$.